FinlayDaG33k/MikroTik-Setups/User Manager, WiFi and VLANs/README.md

 ## Updating your WiFi's security settings

 First, we need to allow your router to access User Manager.
-If you run your User Manager on a _different_ device than your WiFi, change the address accordingly (it must point to the device running your wifi).
 ```
 /user-manager router
-  add address=127.0.0.1 name="local host"
+  add address=127.0.0.1 name="localhost" shared-secret=lamesecret
 ```

 And then we need to tell it to use it for RADIUS.
-Again, if you run your User Manager on a _different_ device than your WiFi, change the address accordingly (it must point to device running User Manager).
 ```
 /radius
-add address=127.0.0.1 require-message-auth=no service=wireless
+add address=127.0.0.1 require-message-auth=no service=wireless secret=lamesecret
 ```

+**NOTE**: If you run User Manager on a different device than what handles WiFi authentication, change the addresses accordingly.

+**NOTE**: The secrets must be the same on the User Manager as well as the RADIUS config.
+You can leave this empty but it's not recommended.